JuNi4/AI.cpp/trained_models/README.md

 # Trained Models
-This folder (will) contains pre trained models.
+This folder contains pre trained models.

+Currently there are no trained models available

 Planned are:
 - Number recognition from 28x28 images